-I registered the ratfactor.com domain in February.
-Prior to that, I had been building web pages and hosting them on the space provided by my ISPs (these were the wild-west dial-up days).
+Prior to 1997, I had been building web pages and hosting them on the space provided by my ISPs (these were the wild-west dial-up days).
 The prime feature of was Dave and Jim’s B-Movie Reviews.
 The movie reviews lasted for a number of years and several hundred reviews.

-[screenshot goes here, if I can find one]
+(Screenshot goes here, if I can find one)

 Thanks for reading.